susanBuck/notes/07_Command_Line/02_Mac-Terminal.md

 Customizations are made via the file `~/.bashrc`, which is what Bash reads and executes every time you open Terminal.

-We're going to provide you with a template `.bashrc` you can start with, and customize as needed.
+We're going to provide you with a template `.bashrc` file you can start with, and customize as needed.

 Visit [`bashrc`](https://raw.githubusercontent.com/susanBuck/notes/master/07_Command_Line/999_bashrc) and copy its contents.